 Please note that we encourage you to apply as soon as possible, and before you complete any qualifications required for entry, including English language tests where appropriate.
 You will need to include a personal statement, explaining why you are applying for the particular course and including details of any relevant work or professional experience.
 You will need to supply Keele University with originals or certified copies of relevant qualifications before you will be allowed to enrol at Keele.

 If you are an international applicant there is further information about agents and visas on the pages for international applicants.

 We will ask you to provide at least one academic reference to support your application.
-If you provide the email contact details for your referee on your application, we will send a request to them when you submit your application.
-Otherwise you may find that providing a reference is included in the conditions of your offer.
+If you have a reference on letter headed paper that is signed and dated, please upload this to your application.
+The Admissions team may contact your referee to verify the reference provided.
+If a reference is not provided with your application, you may find this is included in the conditions of your offer.